andrieveronque123/My-portfolio/README.md

 Designed responsive, user-focused websites and collaborated with Filipino professionals on the Simate Web Application.

+## Project Leader

+Successfully led and presented the AI-enabled Unicast Event Planning Management System through an online platform on May 8, 2025

 ## Microsoft Trainee

 Currently completing Microsoft Learn modules and virtual labs focused on cloud computing, productivity tools, and modern development technologies.